 - Requires holding down two keys simultaneously while dragging

-AltDrag, by consuming very little resources, allows you to move and resize windows quickly in a much easier way and with less mouse movements.
+AltDrag, by consuming very little resources, allows you to move and resize windows quickly in a much easier way and with fewer mouse movements.

 You can download AltDrag application from here.

-If you have used Linux, you are probably familiar with Alt-dragging.
-Once you have gotten used to it, you’ll want to use it in Windows as well.
-Taekwindow is another such freeware app which lets you do the same.
+TIP: Taekwindow is another such freeware app that lets you do the same.
 You can check it out too.